 Lessons from One of the Most Popular Trend Following Strategies

-The latest round of improvements for the 3 Stocks to Wealth strategy on our sister site, investtobefree.com, are almost here!
+The latest round of improvements for the 3 Stocks to Wealth strategy on our sister site, investtobefree.com, are now live!

-As discussed last week, some great improvements are being incorporated that can better limit drawdown, get better entry prices and better exit prices.
+As discussed last week, some great improvements were incorporated that can better limit drawdown, get better entry prices and better exit prices.
 These improvements will continue to make the strategy very simple and time efficient compared to just about any other successful strategy we have used.

-One of the improvements mentioned in the last blog post is based on a careful study of thousands of the best earnings gaps over the past 2.5 years.
+One of the improvements mentioned in a prior blog post is based on a careful study of thousands of the best earnings gaps over the past 2.5 years.
 Inflation could remain high for a while and we wanted to study what works best after blowout earnings reports during what could be a new era for the market with higher inflation and interest rates.

 We found that many of these game changing earnings reports will generate a strong trend that lasts 3 to 5 days.
-So we are studying which days offer the most opportunities and using this data to determine the new day of the week the weekly update will be published.
+So we are studying which days offer the most opportunities and used this data to determine the new day of the week the weekly update is published.

-But today we will discuss the best ways to reduce/limit drawdown while maintaining strong performance.
+But today we will discuss ways to reduce/limit drawdown while maintaining strong performance.
 We will do this by going over one of the most popular trend trading strategies.

 The S&P 500 is Trend Following?